Octavian Smigelschi: Sibiu cathedral and later years

 Meanwhile, the old Romanian Orthodox cathedral in Sibiu had been demolished in 1902 and a new building begun.
 This project drew Smigelschi's attention, who asked "his lifelong friend", journalist Valeriu Braniște, to intervene and help him obtain the commission.
 In his letter, he declared himself best positioned to promote an "utterly national-Romanian" art that would continue to interest foreigners.
 A competition opened in November 1903, with fifteen Romanian, German and Hungarian participants.
 A committee composed of George Demetrescu Mirea, Ion Mincu and Friedrich Miess narrowed the field down to three finalists.
 In April 1904, Smigelschi was selected to execute the interior painting, having outbid the original favorite, Hans Bulhardt.
 He was paid 32,000 crowns for the cupola, the pendentives and the iconostasis.
 At this time, he began to focus on traditional styles of painting, seeking to strike a balance between large-scale murals and the architectural surroundings which they were not supposed to overshadow.
 Accordingly, in 1904, Smigelschi crossed into the Romanian Old Kingdom as well as the Duchy of Bukovina in order to study the churches and monasteries where the Romanians' spiritual heritage is expressed, familiarizing himself with the Byzantine style that came to complement his knowledge of Renaissance painting.
 Reluctantly, Smigelschi also had to incorporate suggestions from the monk Elie Miron Cristea.
 Cristea repeatedly asked him to abandon all influences from Armenian art, which reportedly appeared in his original designs; in private notes, Smigelschi complained that Cristea was uneducated and unproductive.

 In this second creative period, Smigelschi nearly abandoned all other genres in favor of monumental work.
 He analyzed old painted churches at Tismana, Cozia, Bistrița, Horezu, Curtea de Argeș, Bucharest, Snagov, Sinaia, Iași, Suceava, Sucevița, Dragomirna, Putna, Rădăuți, Humor, Voroneț and Cernăuți.
 His own work, in churches at Șanț, Rădești, Sibiu, Ciacova and elsewhere, reflects attention to tradition but not a mere reproduction thereof.
 From Byzantine models he took the monumental size and decorative look; this was infused with the Renaissance and German schools, in particular Arnold Böcklin, to create a neo-Byzantine style most evident in the Sibiu cathedral.
 In a number of Transylvanian churches, particularly in the Năsăud area, he painted icons and sometimes entire iconostases.
-This period saw him transposing some of his Sibiu projects in smaller form, as he did at the Greek-Catholic Churchs of Fabric (Timișoara) and Rădești, and at Ciacova Orthodox Church.
+This period saw him transposing some of his Sibiu projects in smaller form, as he did at the Greek-Catholic Churches of Fabric (Timișoara) and Rădești, and at Ciacova Orthodox Church.
 Smigelschi also used his study of Gavriil Uric's calligraphy in his illuminated manuscript of the Gospel, completed for Bishop Victor Mihaly de Apșa, and in diplomas for Albina Society founders, which also carried his personal seal.